devicehive/devicehive-arduino/README.md

 Quick start
 -----------

 Once DeviceHive Arduino library is installed you can use it.
-Just include it into your sketch and do not forget to initialize DeviceHive engine with appropriate serial port:
+Just include `DeviceHive.h` into your sketch and do not forget to initialize DeviceHive engine with an appropriate serial port:

 ~~~{.cpp}
 #include <DeviceHive.h>